 No adverse credit history

 How does it work?
 Graduate and professional students can use grad PLUS loans to pay for educational expenses.
-They have the same fees, limits and credit-check requirements as parent PLUS loans (both loans are Direct PLUS Loan), but there are a few differences.
+They have the same fees, limits and credit-check requirements as parent PLUS loans (both loans are direct PLUS loans), but there are a few differences.